skang06/Discrepancies-in-Baltimore-Life-Expectancy/README.md

 We have looked into the cost and logistics of providing healthier food options and we found that the Baltimore City Public Schools budget for the 2019 and 2020 school year was the following ([Baltimore City Public Schools](https://www.baltimorecityschools.org/sites/default/files/inline-files/FY21_AdoptedOperatingBudget_051420_Remediated.pdf)):

-Expenses by category, all funds, food services - Year by year comparison
+Expenses by category, all funds, food services - Year by year comparison:

 FY 19 Actual: 44,086,784